Screened Disorders

 Core Conditions

 Very-Long-Chain Acyl-Co A Dehydrogenase Deficiency (VLCAD) is a condition in which the body is unable to break down certain fats into energy.
-VLCAD can cause periods of low blood sugar and if not treated, a child with VLCAD can develop breathing problems, swelling of the brain, seizures, and coma, sometimes leading to death.
+VLCAD can cause periods of low blood sugar and if not treated, a child with VLCAD can develop breathing problems, swelling of the brain, seizures, and coma that can lead to death.
 Fact Sheets: VLCAD English - VLCAD Spanish

 Secondary Conditions